Fine Toothed Comba short story writing class

 - Online via Zoom videocall.

-We refine the stories in community so you can feel good about sharing them and/or submitting them for publication.
+We refine the stories in community so you can feel good about sharing them and/or submitting them for publication in literary journals and magazines.

 This is how A Fine Toothed Comb works:

-- We’ll have 8 sessions together, plus two integration weeks.
+- We’ll have 10 sessions together, plus 4 integration weeks.

 - Each session is 2 hours and 15 minutes.

-We’ll gather, discuss and establish the kinds of stories we want to write, and go over feedback and critiqueing guidelines.
+We’ll gather, discuss and establish the kinds of stories we want to write, and go over feedback and critiquing guidelines.

 Each participant will have the opportunity to submit and receive feedback on a minimum of 2 stories, maximum of 4 stories (we’ll determine a pacing that works for the group.)